wandersonsc/python-property-and-setter-decorator/README.md

 ### Enhancing Class Attribute With Setters & Property Decorator

 So, according to Google, Meta Descriptions tag should be arround 160 characters.
 Well, therefore, it's best to keep meta descriptions long enough that they're sufficiently descriptive, with that in mind, characters. our primary goal should be to make sure that our Meta Descriptions follows Google's guidelines.

 > Meta descriptions can be any length, but Google generally truncates snippets to ~155–160 characters.

+**Setters & Property Decorator** really comes in handy when we need to do something special with some attribute.
+However, there are a couple of caveats when using `@property`, for instance you are locked to this specific class.

 ```python
    @property